FordPipatkittikul/web-dev-learning/Learning_JavaScript/README.md

 ## Synchronous  V.S.
 Asynchronous Programming
 ### Synchronous
 Basically means that you can only execute one thing at a time.
-But It can get slow because we have tow wait things to get done before we can go to other one.
+But It can get slow because we have to wait things to get done before we can go to other one. or what we call single-thread

     E.X.